 - Decide whether that entire calendar is still needed.

-For recurring clutter, the fastest cleanup is usually on the desktop version of the calendar service, where searching, filtering, and deleting recurring series is much easier than on the phone.
+For recurring clutter, the fastest cleanup is the desktop version of the calendar service, where searching, filtering, and deleting recurring series is far easier than on the phone.

 Use this order when the address book or calendar is messy: